Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 15
   scene_title: "The Red Menance"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene15.jpg
   narration: "<p>Kolchak, PARG's leader, takes a history lesson and discovers that the USSR is their natural enemy.
-Promptly, he summons his ambassadors and tells them to declare war against "that red civilization".
-The advisors try to convince him that he's confusing the USSR and Vietnam, but he quits their doubts with a lapidary sentence: "I'm paid to lead, not to read''.</p><p></p><p>On a more serious note, I'm fairly confident PARG has more catapults than all the other civs combined.</p>"
+Promptly, he summons his ambassadors and tells them to declare war against “that red civilization”.
+The advisors try to convince him that he's confusing the USSR and Vietnam, but he quits their doubts with a lapidary sentence: “I‘m paid to lead, not to read”.</p><p></p><p>On a more serious note, I’m fairly confident PARG has more catapults than all the other civs combined.</p>"
 - scene_number: 16
   scene_title: "Odyssean journey"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene16.jpg